UniBYD: A Unified Framework for Learning Robotic Manipulation Across Embodiments Beyond Imitation of Human Demonstrations: Method

 \subsubsection{Object Control}

 In complex tasks, the object's intrinsic physical properties, such as gravity and inertia, can still precipitate failure.
 To further ease the initial learning phase, the \textit{shadow engine} also applies a dynamic support force $F_{support}$ directly to the object.
 We utilize a proportional-derivative (PD) controller to compute $F_{support}$ based on the desired object pose and velocity ($g_t^{obj}, \dot{g}_t^{obj}$) from the expert demonstration.
 Acting as an invisible hand, $F_{support}$ constrains the object to remain near its target trajectory, preventing drops or catastrophic deviations.
 The gains of this PD controller ($K_p, K_d$) are also gradually decayed to zero as training proceeds.
-For further details, see Appendix \cref{sec:seobject}.
+For further details, see Appendix Section 6.2.